eric-s-s/dice-tables/docs/roller.rst

     my_roll = roller.roll()

 `my_roll` actually has a chance of being `1000`, although if that actually happened ...  er ... um ... hmmm ... get your computer checked.
 Seriously!
-You probably have a higher chance of the Heart Of Gold actually existing **and** getting picked up by Zaphod Beeblebrox in interstellar space just after escaping the Vogon destruction of Planet Earth than of rolling `1000`.
+You probably have a higher chance of winning the lottery while getting eaten by a shark as you're struck by lightning.

 .. module:: dicetables.roller